GemmaButcher-dev/itscool-ms3/TESTING.md

 ✅  request to delete slang terms that are no longer relevant or are duplicates, so the dictionary remains clean and useful.

   ItScool provides:<br>
+      * A delete slang page for logged in users which can be navigated to in the navbar.
+      * Delete slang form on the delete slang page that once submitted is subject to review by admin.
+This is part of the delete functionality within CRUD.

 ![screenshot]()